-4 Underground Locates is responsible for ensuring all requested locates within the Oshawa include subcontractor costs, labour and expenses incurred to locate underground cabling for customers and contractors excavating within the City of Oshawa.
+- 4 Underground Locates is responsible for ensuring all requested locates within the Oshawa - 5 Power distribution and sub-transmission system are completed.
+Costs of this function - 6 include subcontractor costs, labour and expenses incurred to locate underground cabling - 7 for customers and contractors excavating within the City of Oshawa.